 Jira, at Your Service

-Jira Service Desk is a powerful addition to your Service Desk operations, especially if your organization has already adopted Jira for its business and development operations.
+Jira Service Management is a powerful addition to your Service Desk operations, especially if your organization has already adopted Jira for its business and development operations.
 The seamless integration between all three ensures traceability, consistency, and simplicity for your organization.
-Atlassian continues to improve Jira Service Desk with each release, and its marketplace can extend the core functionality of Jira Service Desk with add-ons.
-Atlassian’s extensive documentation for Jira Service Desk will assist you as you continue using Jira Service Desk.
+Atlassian continues to improve Jira Service Management with each release, and its marketplace can extend the core functionality of Jira Service Management with add-ons.
+Atlassian’s extensive documentation for Jira Service Management will assist you as you continue using Jira Service Management.